-Areas for improvement Recommendations [A.1] One out of 107 tax treaties does not contain a provision that is equivalent to Article 25(3), first sentence, of the OECD Model Tax Convention.
+Areas for improvement Recommendations [A.1] One out of 107 tax treaties does not contain a provision that is equivalent to Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a).
 This treaty is expected to be modified by the Multilateral Instrument upon entry into force for the treaty concerned.
-China should as quickly as possible ratify the Multilateral Instrument to incorporate the equivalent of Article 25(3), first sentence, of the OECD Model Tax Convention in the treaty that currently does not contain such equivalent and that will be modified by the Multilateral Instrument upon its entry into force for the treaty concerned.
-In addition, China should maintain its stated intention to include the required provision in all future tax treaties.
+China should as quickly as possible ratify the Multilateral Instrument to incorporate the equivalent of Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a) in the treaty that currently does not contain such equivalent and that will be modified by the Multilateral Instrument upon its entry into force for the treaty concerned.